 His Eminence Evangelos appointed Fr.
 Manuel Burdusi as presiding priest of Sts.
 Mary Magdalene & Markella, beginning September 1, 2007.
 That same December, the Interim Parish Council was replaced by the first elected Parish Council.
 During Fr.
 Manuel’s tenure, the parish grew and expanded its ministries.
 The Annual Greek Festival also grew and was eventually moved to its current location on the grounds of The John Carroll School in Bel Air.
 Fr.
 Manuel served the parish until September of 2014, when he was replaced by Fr.
 Sean Govostes, who served until August 2015.
 A visiting priest, Fr.
 Sokratis Dimitriadis, provided Sunday services through the fall.

-In November of 2015, His Eminence assigned the newly ordained Rev. Gregory Gilbert as the presiding priest of Sts.
+In November of 2015, His Eminence assigned the newly ordained Fr.
+Gregory Gilbert as the presiding priest of Sts.
 Mary Magdalene & Markella.
 Fr.
 Gregory arrived for his first service on November 15, 2015, and served the parish until August of 2017, when he was transferred to St. Demetrios, Upper Darby, PA.
+Following Fr.
+Gregory, we had local clergy fill in until we happily welcomed Fr.
+Elefterios Plevrakis on October 8, 2017, who continues to serve as our presiding priest.

-Today we are a parish of about a hundred families and growing.
+Today, we are a parish of about a hundred families and are growing.
 We would love for you and your family to join us, too.